havelessbemore/circle-ds/docs/classes/CircularArrayList.md

 - `addListener` and `on`: Attach a listener to the end of the listeners array for a specified event.
 If a listener is added multiple times, it will be invoked multiple times per event.
-- `prependListener`: Similar to `addListener`, but adds the listener to the beginning of the listeners array.
 - `removeListener`: Removes a listener for a specified event.
 If the listener was added multiple times, each call removes one instance.